 There’s a lot waiting for you in this country.
 Culturally, things in India are rather religious.
 You may start class with a neutral prayer to a handful of different deities, and will likely meet someone who practices one of the main religious in the country: Hinduism, Islam, Buddhism, Christianity, Sikhism, and Jainism.
 There are also some cultural nuances to navigate that aren’t found in our other countries.
 Among those is a strict adherence to conservative dress (for locals and for our volunteers).
 If you’re ready for a semester of expecting the unexpected, India’s the spot for you!

 Call the mountain town of Kullu home, found in the Himachal Pradesh Province in northern India

-—Spring: Depart early/mid February — return end of April/early May
+—Spring: Depart mid January/mid February – return mid April/mid May

-—Summer: Depart early May — return middle of August
+—Summer: Depart early/late May – return early/late August

-—Fall: Depart end of August/early September — return middle of December, just in time for Christmas
+—Fall: Depart mid August/late September – return early/mid December, just in time for Christmas, just in time for Christmas

 —7-10 volunteers in a group

 In general, life is operating with some restrictions, such as mask mandates, social distancing, and proof of vaccination to participate in some events or visit some locations, like certain shopping malls.
 Policies are sometimes different from city to city, and from province to province.
 There are also some random testing requirements upon arrival (for those who are selected and test positive, a mandatory quarantine at home is required).
 Volunteers going to India must have their Covid-19 vaccine.

 We are so happy to have volunteers in this location!